Techniques 20 min read

 #main the element with id="main" #catalog

-A class and a tag can be glued together with no space — this is a logical AND: a.button means "a link that has the class button."
-And div.card.featured is a div with two classes at once.
+A class and a tag glued together with no space is a logical AND: a.button means a link that also carries the class button. div.card.featured is a div with both classes.

 css